CCHOA News

 The portion of Avery Road in the City of Columbus (from the CSX railroad tracks northward to Avery Run Road) is tentatively scheduled for widening beginning in the Fall of 2026 with completion in late 2028.
 Click here for details.
 The plan by the City of Dublin is to also widen the remaining 2-lane portion of Avery Road (just north of Avery Run to the new roundabout) at the same time as the City of Columbus completes their project, not waiting on the Tuttle Crossing Blvd. extension.
 The only piece of Avery still not widened after this project wraps up will be the small section from Corporate Center Drive/Blunden Road to just past Cramer’s Crossing Drive.

-The Resident Letter from the City of Dublin which outlines the roundabout project can be found here.
+The Resident Letter from the City of Dublin which outlines the now finished roundabout project can be found here.

 Click here to see the project memo and resolution approved by Dublin City Council on January 13, 2025.
 Complete project information can be found here.